How Narcissists Sell You A Dream to deliver you a living nightmare.

 A narcissist will hook you in with the promise of who they make themselves out to be.
 Then once that trauma bond is formed, they show us who they can also be, causing that cognitive dissonance within our minds.

 1. Songs.
-A lot of them like to use songs because they have a lack in empathy, so they don’t get those same emotional feelings towards the music that we do.
+A lot of them like to use songs because they have lack empathy, so they don’t get those same emotional feelings towards the music that we do.
 Often it doesn’t have the same effect on them.
 However, they pay close attention to the words.

 In the beginning, they will connect us with these songs to moments in our lives they choose, and when we finally break free from them, those songs have an emotional attachment to us, which create a stronger memory.
 So when we hear those songs, it reminds us of those fun times, in the beginning, triggering our emotions.

-The narcissists use of songs isn’t two people creating memories together, as it can be within a healthy relationship.
+The narcissist’s use of songs isn’t two people creating memories together, as it can be within a healthy relationship.
 It’s a narcissist mirroring what they’ve seen in the movies, what’s worked on exes in the past.
 All actions and gestures, expressions and words are done simply to draw us into their games so they can exploit us.

 2. They mirror us.
 They have a default setting to mirror us.
 They will copy our body language.
 We will not even notice them doing it.
 They will talk the way we do.
-When we speak slowly, they will if we pause they will when we speak fast, they’ll do that too, getting a deeper connection with us without us even knowing.
+When we speak slowly, they will, if we pause, they will when we speak fast, they’ll do that too, getting a deeper connection with us without us even knowing.

 3. Words they use.
-They may use sentences like “I’ve never met anyone like you before, ” “you’re different to the rest, ” you’re special, ” “I’ve never felt this way about anyone.” often very soon into the relationship, creating that fast involvement.
+They may use sentences like “I’ve never met anyone like you before, ” “you’re different to the rest, ” you’re special, ” and “I’ve never felt this way about anyone.” often very soon into the relationship, creating that fast involvement.